Buying a second home: How it works in Canada

 What does it take to buy a second home in Canada?
 There’s a lot to consider, from figuring out whether you can afford to buy a second property (and whether it’s worth it) to navigating the down payment requirements and mortgage rules.
 To help you get started, we’ve answered these questions and more.

 Generally, a second home refers to a real estate property that is owner-occupied, meaning the owner will be living in it at least part of the time.
-It can refer to a cottage, a vacation home or a weekday residence (like a condo) for someone who commutes a great distance to work in a city.
+It can refer to a cottage, a vacation home or a weekday residence (like a condo) for someone who commutes far to work in a city.
 A multi-unit dwelling where the owner lives in one of the units and rents out the others is also considered an owner-occupied residence.

 The one major difference with buying a second property is the down payment—the amount of money you need to pay upfront in order to purchase the home.
 As with principal residences, the down payment needed on a second property is tied to the purchase price of the home.
 However, with second properties, the number of units on the property, and whether or not the owner will live there, impact the size of the down payment as well.

 There are many great ways to save up for a real estate purchase.
-Many first-time home buyers use their own savings and investments, government programs like the Home Buyers’ Plan or First-Time Home Buyer Incentive, or a financial gift from a family member—or, in many cases, a combination of all three.
+Many first-time home buyers use savings and investments, government programs or a financial gift from a family member for the down payment or more.
+In many cases, a combination of all three.
+Since mid-2023, first-time home buyers have also had access to the first home savings account (FHSA), a registered account designed to help first-time buyers save up for a down payment.

-Current property owners have another option—they can finance the purchase of additional real estate using the equity in their current home.
+Current property owners have another option—they can finance the purchase of additional real estate using the equity in the home they now live in.
 Essentially, the buyer borrows funds against the equity in their property, using the property itself as collateral.
+Read more about using equity to buy a second home.

-Each of these financial products and services has its own qualifying criteria, pros and cons.
+Each of the financial products and services above has its own qualifying criteria, as well as its own pros and cons.
 But in each case, you will need to have more than 20% equity in your current property; lenders won’t let you borrow more than 80% of the value of your current home.
-Read more about using equity to finance a real estate purchase: How to use equity to buy a second home.

 There are a lot of potential answers packed into this relatively simple question.
 It depends on your life and retirement goals, the type of home you’re buying, whether you plan to rent it out, and how you’re financing the purchase—to say nothing of trying to anticipate changes in real estate prices and mortgage interest rates.